Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Introduction

 On IBMQ devices, quantum gate implementations produce errors that can mainly be attributed to the 2-qubit (CNOT) gate~\cite{Kandala2021}, with an announced error rate of 1\%, obtained by Clifford randomized benchmarking \cite{Magesan2011,Magesan2012}.
 However, little is known about the structure of the quantum noise channels acting on the qubits \cite{Georgopoulos2021,Johnstun2021,Georgopoulos2021b}.
-The noise is known to be a mixture of random, incoherent noise channels, experimentally linked to imperfect gate application and qubit decoherence, as well as systematic coherent noise channel \cite{Iverson2020}, mainly caused by the weak qubit coupling to its environment such as neighboring qubits and, for example, residual electromagnetic fields.
+The noise is known to be a mixture of random, incoherent noise channels, experimentally linked to imperfect gate application and qubit decoherence, as well as coherent noise channels \cite{Iverson2020}, induced by the weak residual couplings between a qubit and its environment (neighboring qubits, readout resonator and residual electromagnetic fields for instance).
 Coherent noise may be correlated, both in time and in space, and lead to systematic deviations from the perfect output.
 One of the identified origins of coherent noise on a given qubit is linked to unwanted resonances while applying radio frequency (RF) pulses to implement a quantum gate on neighboring qubits.
-This effect, dubbed crosstalk \cite{Sarovar2020}, is known to be important in superconducting qubit architectures~\cite{Zhao2022}, in which a weak residual coupling between neighboring qubits usually remains.
+This effect, dubbed crosstalk \cite{Note1}, is known to be important in superconducting qubit architectures~\cite{Zhao2022,Ketterer2023}\old{, in which a weak residual coupling between neighboring qubits usually remains}.
 Crosstalk severely limits the performance of these NISQ implementations, in spite of considerable experimental efforts~\cite{Kandala2021,Rudinger2021,Tripathi2022} and software mitigation approaches~\cite{Ding2020,Murali2020, Xie2021}.
-Finally, we emphasize that previous experiments have shown that the effective noise acting on the transmon qubits of IBMQ QCs is very unstable in time, and may change drastically over the scale of a few hours/days \cite{Woitzik2023}, which limits the possibilities for characterizing the errors and using this information.
+Finally, we emphasize that previous experiments have shown that the effective noise acting on the transmon qubits of IBMQ QCs is very unstable in time, and may change drastically over the scale of a few hours/days \cite{Woitzik2023}, which limits the possibilities for benchmarking the noise channels and reusing this information.